christopher-m-hosmer/Setting-Up-a-Personal-Defensive-Cybersecurity-Learning-Lab/Setting Up a Personal Defensive Cybersecurity Learning Lab_Part 3.md

         > ```powershell
         > # The `certutil` application doesn't seem to accept glob patterns, so the full filename is required.
         > # The following command uses an example filename.
-        > certutil -hashfile .\ubuntu-20.04.4-desktop-amd64.iso SHA256
+        > certutil -hashfile .\Fedora-Workstation-Live-x86_64-36-1.5.iso SHA256
         > ```

-    02. Display the SHA-256 hash provided in the file downloaded from the "Ubuntu" website:
+    02. Display the SHA-256 hash provided in the file downloaded from the "Fedora" website:

         ```powershell
         # |: Pipe the results of `Get-Content` into `Select-String`